The Need for a Business Continuity Plan

 Communication is key to success

 One way to ensure your plan is not successful is to adopt a casual attitude toward its importance.
 Every business continuity plan must be supported from the top down.
 That means senior management must be represented when creating and updating the policy; no one can delegate that responsibility to subordinates.
-Also, the plan is likely to remain fresh and viable if senior management makes it a priority by dedicating time for adequate review and testing.
+Also, the plan is likely to remain fresh and viable if senior management makes it a priority by dedicating time to adequate review and testing.

 Conclusions